raehik/symparsec/README.md

 current accumulator by 10 (a left shift) and add the digit value.
 At the end of the string, we simply emit the current accumulator.

-It can be that easy to define a parser with symbol-parser!
+It can be that easy to define a parser with Symparsec!
 But it isn't always.
 Combinators get weird thanks to state handling.
 Take a look at `Isolate`, then `Then`.